Scott3142/python-programming/site/codelabs/getting-started.md

 Positive
 : For the vast majority of the exercises, it will suffice to run your Python programs in this way.
 However, if you require virtual environments, `pip` installs or testing frameworks, it is crucial to understand how to run commands in the terminal and make this your preferred option.
 We will cover this in the following section.

+### [Update] A new workflow with Github Classroom and Repl.it IDE

+The recommended way to download, run and submit the exercises is above, but if you are having trouble installing Python or Atom, or you are on a Chromebook or device for which you don't have administrative rights, you can use [Repl.it](https://repl.it/~) to download, run, test and submit the exercises.

+**Note:** This feature is currently (as of May 2020) in beta, so may not work as expected.

+You can watch the video below to see the steps required to work on the exercises in Repl.it or read more about the process in the [Github documentation](https://classroom.github.com/help/student-experience-replit).

+replace-with-replit-video

 ## The command line
 Duration: 00:30:00